-1.3.
+4.3.1.3.
 Timing for implementation

 Article 6(6) of the SOGL requires Elia to define a proposed timescale for implementation.
-The previous version of the LFCBOA entered into force after its approval by the National Regulatory Authority on December 6, 2019.
-The proposed modifications presented in the new version of the LFCBOA will enter into force after approval by CREG.
-It is proposed that:
+The latest version of the LFCBOA entered into force after its approval by the National Regulatory Authority on February 10, 2022.
+The proposed modifications in Section 3.2. on aFRR dimensioning presented in this version of the LFCBOA willare proposed to enter into force one week after their approval by the CREG.

-- 1. the exceptional balancing measures specified in Article 7, Article 12 and Article 13 of the LFCBOA will enter into force, the latest, 9 months after the approval by the CREG; - 2. the improvement of the Nemo Link direction schedule forecast in Article 8(6) of the LFCBOA will enter into force, the latest, 3 months after the approval by the CREG; - 3. the decrease in full activation time for mFRR in Article 14 of the LFCBOA will enter into force after its approval by the CREG and not before the entry into force of the next version of the Terms and Conditions for balancing service providers for manual Frequency Restoration Reserve (mFRR), hereafter referred to as T&C BSP mFRR.
+Note that the exceptional balancing measures specified in Article 7, Article 12 and Article 13 as well as the decrease in full activation time for mFRR in Article 14 of the LFCBOA-will, approved by the CREG on February 10, 2022, still need to enter into force-after its approval by the CREG and.
+These were foreseen not to enter into force before the entry into force of the next version of the Terms and Conditions for balancing service providers for manual Frequency Restoration Reservewith manual activation (mFRR), hereafter referred to as T&C BSP mFRR.